kasskianpoor/cover-letter-generator/README.md

 ### How to use this script?

-First, you have to create a template file.
+First, you have to create a template file. <br />
-This file is suggested to be a .txt file that contains the text of your generalized cover-letter.
+This file is suggested to be a .txt file that contains the text of your generalized cover-letter. <br />
 The text is just a cover-letter but for it not being directed to any specific company, you should replace:

 1. The name of the company with the text "{companyName}".